 It’s wired, has great air connections, and makes it easy to get residency.
 So far, however, Panama has been more of a banking and retirement magnet than a digital worker one.
 With a dollar currency and plenty of English-speaking workers to hire, however, this could change at any time.

-One of the best values in Europe on everything from apartment rentals to good wine, this centrally located European capital has attracted plenty of expats.
+One of the best values in Europe on everything from apartment rentals to good wine, this centrally located European capital has attracted plenty of permanent expats and digital nomads.
 It’s easy to get around, to find fast internet, and meet other location independent expats making this their temporary home.
 Winters can be rough, however, and the right-lurching government hasn’t been very welcoming to outsiders who don’t already look like a hetero Hungarian.

-It has one of the fastest internet networks in the world, it’s cheap, and it’s relatively easy to get residency and set up a business as a foreigner.
+It has one of the fastest internet networks in the world, it’s cheap, and it’s relatively easy to get residency and set up a business as a foreigner in Romania.
 All it’ll take is a small community to start inviting their friends for some city to break out as the Prague of the 2020s.